 Interested applicants must apply online to the CSUN Office of Human Resources.
 Application are not accepted in any other format.
 You must also upload a resume with your online application and you may also attach additional documents such as a POST certificate.
 The university no longer accepts applications in person, by mail, email or fax.
 Please note there is not a separate posting for lateral applicants.
 Lateral applicants, cadets, entry-level applicants all apply to the same job posting/pool.

 CSUN Office of Human Resources conducts an initial screening of all applications, ensuring applicants meet the minimum qualifications of the position.
 Subsequently, applications undergo a second screening by the Department of Police Services, and only selected applicants will move forward in the process.
+Filing an application does not ensure selection in the process.

 Physical Abilities Test & Written Exam